swcarpentry-ja/carpentries-coc/topic_folders/instructor_development/mentoring_groups.md

 ##### Responsibilities

 - Decide on a meeting schedule with your Mentees.
+  - You can use a [Carpentries Zoom room](https://docs.carpentries.org/topic_folders/communications/tools/zoom_rooms.html) for your meetings - please reach out to team@carpentries.org for more information about scheduling a room.
+Details and links for meetings can be kept in a [Carpentries Etherpad](https://pad.carpentries.org).
 - Personalise meetings based on Mentee’s needs and desires.
 - Respond promptly to emails from your Mentees.
 - Follow up with Mentees who miss meetings.